pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 However, there is one catch.
 Because I'm not allowing implicit any `"noImplicitAny": true` in my TS code and because the package `remark-highlight.js` doesn't come with types, and I can't find types on [https://definitelytyped.org/](https://definitelytyped.org/), I had to make them myself.

 ## Definition for remark-highlight.js

 There are a few easy ways to go about adding definitions in TS.
-I won't cover these, but the one I usually sue is the mini @types folder, very much like the `/nodes_modules/@types` one.
+I won't cover these, but the one I usually opt for is the mini @types folder, very similar to the familiar `/nodes_modules/@types`.

-I add the folder `types` and the package folder `remark-highlight.js` and the types file `index.d.ts`.
+I add the folder `types` and the package folder `remark-highlight.js`, and the types file `index.d.ts`.

 ![types folder](/minimal-nextjs-blog-part3-show-post/types-folder.png)

-Then in the types file I add the following, which is just enough to stop the error and give me the small sub-set of API types I need.
+Then, I add the following in the types file, which is just enough to stop the error and give me the small sub-set of API types I need.

 ```ts
 declare module 'remark-highlight.js' {